 Bruceville real estate is some of the most expensive in Indiana, although Bruceville house values don't compare to the most expensive real estate in the U.S.

-Bruceville is a blue-collar town, with 40.25% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Bruceville is generally considered to be a blue-collar town.
+40.25% of the Bruceville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Bruceville is a town of sales and office workers, transportation and shipping workers, and professionals.
 There are especially a lot of people living in Bruceville who work in office and administrative support (12.03%), healthcare (9.96%), and management occupations (7.05%).

-Being a small town, Bruceville does not have a public transit system used by locals to get to and from work.
+Bruceville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The percentage of adults in Bruceville with college degrees is slightly lower than the national average of 21.84% for all communities.
 13.87% of adults in Bruceville have a bachelor's degree or advanced degree.